Understanding Oxidative Stress and Its Impact On Brain Ageing

 Circadian rhythm disruption is one factor that can negatively affect sleep quality and contribute to increased oxidative stress in the brain.

-As an essential internal biological clock, the circadian rhythm regulates various physiological processes such as hormonal release, metabolism, and even immune system function.
+As an essential internal biological clock, the circadian rhythm regulates various physiological processes such as release, metabolism, and even immune system function.

 When this rhythm is disrupted due to factors like shift work or prolonged exposure to artificial light at night, it can impair both the quantity and quality of your sleep, ultimately leaving your brain more vulnerable to oxidative damage.